muhammadZihad/wp-ai-writter/readme.md

 = Can I customize the generated content? =

 Yes, you can edit the generated content before saving or creating posts.
 The plugin also allows you to adjust tone, length, and content type.

+= Is the plugin compatible with my PHP version? =

+This plugin requires PHP 8.2 or higher.
+It uses modern PHP features and follows current coding standards for better performance and security.

 == Screenshots ==